DrunkenAlcoholic/Reborn-Profile-Manager/README.md

 ## Usage

-1. **Backup**:
+1. **Backup Tab:**
-   - Navigate to the `Backup` tab.
-   - Toggle the items you want to include in the backup.
+   - Select items to include in the backup.
+   - For recursive folders (e.g., `.config`), select specific subfolders in the tree view.
-   - Click `Start Backup` to create a backup in the default folder.
+   - Click `Start Backup` to create a backup.
-   - A success dialog will confirm completion.

-2. **Restore**:
+2. **Restore Tab:**
-   - Navigate to the `Restore` tab.
-   - Select the backup file from the dropdown menu.
+   - Use the dropdown menu to select a backup file.
+   - Click `Refresh List` to update the dropdown if new backups are added while the application is running.
-   - Click `Start Restore` to restore the selected backup.
+   - Click `Start Restore` to begin restoring the selected backup.
-   - A success dialog will confirm completion.

-3. **Settings**:
-   - Navigate to the `Settings` tab.
+   - Respond to the warning dialog if a restore might overwrite existing configurations.

+3. **Settings Tab:**
-   - Set the default folder for backups and restores.
+   - Change the default save location for backups and restores.
-   - Enable or disable compression based on your preference.
+   - Toggle compression to enable/disable creating `.tar.gz` files.

 ---